Joshua Farris: 2013–14 season

 During the 2013–14 season, Farris made his senior Grand Prix debut at the 2013 Skate Canada, where he finished in fifth place.
 He then withdrew from his next assignment, the 2013 Cup of Russia.

 At the 2014 U.S. Championships, Farris again finished in fourth place.

 2014–15 season

 During the 2014–15 season, Farris was assigned to the 2014 Cup of China and the 2014 NHK Trophy.
 However, he had to withdraw from the Cup of China due to a recurring right ankle injury, which had been a problem since 2011.
 At the NHK Trophy, he finished in eleventh place.

 At the 2015 U.S. Championships, Farris won the bronze medal.
 In his free skate, he executed a double toe loop three times, losing credit for one of his jump combinations.
 Still, his placement was an improvement from the previous year.
 At the 2015 Four Continents Championships, he set new personal best scores in both the short program and the free skate, and won the silver medal.
 This was his first medal in a prominent senior-level international competition.
-At the 2015 WorldChampionships, he finished in eleventh place.
+At the 2015 World Championships, he finished in eleventh place.